 Science shows that adrenaline rushes can actually lead to sexual attraction.
 At Bad Axe, located in the West Loop, couples can throw their frustrations with one another into the wind as they compete to hit a target with the toss of an axe, Viking-style.
 The sport is similar to darts, with axes adding a spine-tingling edge to the game.
 Coaches are always on hand to give lessons so newbie couples can try out various techniques, including two-handed, one-handed, overhand, and underhand throws.

-A special date calls for a hidden picnic spot, where quiet, relaxing moments, perfect for reconnecting as a couple, are guaranteed.
+A special date calls for a hidden spot, where quiet, relaxing moments, perfect for reconnecting as a couple, are guaranteed.
 Tucked in a gated corner of Lincoln Park, the wild yet intimate Alfred Caldwell Lily Pool is like your private, secret garden.
 Prairie-Style architect Alfred Caldwell wanted his lush landscape to resemble an Illinois river valley dotted with wildflowers.
 A gate, located just off Fullerton Avenue near Lincoln Park Zoo, guards the entrance to the almost-secret 2.7-acre garden.
-Follow the stonework path that meanders along the lily-spotted lagoon past the gurgling waterfall and pitch your blanket at the circular council ring, where you’ll find the perfect, concealed spot for a picnic date to remember.
-Need some ideas for what to pack in your basket?
-Check out these 10 perfect summer picnic recipes.
+Follow the stonework path that meanders along the lily-spotted lagoon past the gurgling waterfall and make your way to the circular council ring, where you’ll find the perfect, concealed spot for an afternoon (the pool closes at dusk every day) to remember.

 6. Set off on a water taxi adventure to Chinatown.